One of the most common questions people have when they file a personal injury claim is, why is my lawyer taking so long to settle my case?

 To see if you qualify or want to apply for pre-settlement funding, please don’t hesitate to contact our team today for assistance.

-Why Is My Lawyer Taking So Long To Settle My Case?
+Why Is My Personal Injury Case Taking So Long to Settle?

 We hear the same sentiment from many personal injury victims: “My lawyer is taking too long to settle this claim.”